 - 0% platform fee (for personal campaigns started in CAD, USD, GBP and some European countries)

-- Widely recognized brand, which helps with fundraising.
+- Widely recognized brand, which can help with fundraising

-Indiegogo is the biggest crowdfunding name that specializes in entrepreneurs.
-It’s raised more than $1 billion for design, technology and innovation projects since it began operations in 2008.
-It also provides assistance every step of the way, from concept to marketing.
+Indiegogo is the crowdfunding site for entrepreneurs that has raised more than $1 billion for design, tech and innovation projects since its inception in 2008.
+Indiegogo provides assistance to users every step of the way, from concept to marketing, to help with a successful fundraising campaign.

 How Indiegogo works